Sensie2102/chatBot/README.md

 - Conversational AI with Langchain
 - Real-time user interaction using Streamlit
 - Data storage and retrieval using MongoDB
-- Easy to extend for more advanced features (e.g., sentiment analysis, user authentication)
+- Easy to extend for more advanced features

 ## Future Enhancements